mbuhansen/BMW-i3-Balancing-Controller/README.md

 - Try Manual mode to force balancing
 - Verify modules are responding (check Serial Monitor)
 - Check module error codes in web interface
+- If duty cycle is enabled, check if currently in pause phase

+### MQTT not connecting
+- Verify broker address and credentials in `credentials.h`
+- Check WiFi connection is successful (IP shown on Serial Monitor)
+- Enable MQTT in web interface settings
+- Verify MQTT broker is accessible from network
+- Check Serial Monitor for MQTT connection logs

+### Home Assistant buttons not appearing
+- Ensure MQTT is enabled and connected (check web interface)
+- Check Home Assistant MQTT integration is configured
+- Wait for Home Assistant to receive discovery payloads (30-60 seconds)
+- Manually trigger discovery in Home Assistant if needed

 ### Web interface not loading
 - Verify WiFi connection in Serial Monitor